-Category of Standard Asset Rate of Provisioning

-Direct advances to Agriculture 0.25%

-and SME sectors

-Commercial Real Estate (CRE) 1.00%

-sector

-Commercial Real Estate- 0.75%

-Residential Housing Sector

-(CRE-RH)

-All other loans and advances not 0.40%
+Category of Standard Asset Rate of Provisioning Direct advances to Agriculture and SME sectors 0.25% Commercial Real Estate (CRE) sector 1.00% Commercial Real Estate- Residential Housing Sector (CRE-RH) 0.75% All other loans and advances not included above 0.40%

-included above

 - (c) The erstwhile Tier I UCBs, which are currently maintaining standard asset provision of 0.25% on 'all other loans and advances not included above' are permitted to achieve the provisioning requirement of 0.40% on such advances in a staggered manner by March 31, 2025.
-Thus, provision on all such standard loans and advances outstanding as on March 31, 2023 shall be increased to 0.30% by March 31, 2024, to 0.35% by September 30, 2024 and to 0.40% by March 31, 2025. - (d) The provisions towards "standard assets" need not be netted from gross advances but shown separately as "Contingent Provision against Standard Assets" under "Other Funds and Reserves" (item.2 (viii) of Capital and Liabilities) in the Balance Sheet. - (e) In case banks are already maintaining excess provision than what is required / prescribed by Statutory Auditor / RBI Inspection for impaired credits under Bad and Doubtful Debt Reserve, additional provision required for Standard Assets may be segregated from Bad and Doubtful Debt Reserve and the same may be parked under the head "Contingent Provisions against Standard Assets" with the approval of their Board of Directors.
-Shortfall if any, on this account may be made good in the normal course. - (f) The above contingent provision will be eligible for inclusion in Tier II capital.
+Thus, provision on all such standard loans and advances outstanding as on March 31, 2023 shall be increased to 0.30% by March 31, 2024, to 0.35% by September 30, 2024 and to 0.40% by March 31, 2025. - (d) The provisions towards "standard assets" need not be netted from gross advances but shown separately as "Contingent Provision against Standard Assets" under "Other Funds and Reserves" {item.2 (viii) of Capital and Liabilities} in the Balance Sheet. - (e) In case banks are already maintaining excess provision than what is required / prescribed by Statutory Auditor / RBI Inspection for impaired credits under Bad and Doubtful Debt Reserve or any other head of account / provisions for NPA7, additional provision required for Standard Assets may be segregated and the same may be parked under the head "Contingent Provisions against Standard Assets" with the approval of their Board of Directors.
+Shortfall if any, on this account may be made good in the normal course.

+(f) The above contingent provision will be eligible for inclusion in Tier II capital.